Automated Conjecture Resolution with Formal Verification: Automated Resolution of Anderson's Open Problem

 \subsection{Overview of the mathematical proof}

-The counterexample discovered by Rethlas and formalized by Archon relies heavily on a technical result from an external source by Jensen \cite{jensen2006completions}, which was located by Matlas.
+The counterexample discovered by Rethlas and formalized by Archon relies heavily on a technical result from a paper by Jensen \cite{jensen2006completions}, which was located by Matlas.
 This result is very challenging to uncover without domain expertise and is not obviously related at first glance.
 A body of research has been developed in this area, studying completions and generic formal fibers; see, for example, \cite{heitmann1993characterization, loepp1997constructing, jensen2006completions, fleming2019completely}.
 Nevertheless, Rethlas quickly identified the relevant result and successfully applied it.

 For a detailed mathematical construction and proof, see Appendix~\ref{app:math_proof}; we present only a brief sketch here to clarify the logical structure and the role of Jensen's result.
 After initial reductions and the application of several lemmas from the related literature, it suffices to construct a ring \(A\) whose completion \(T = \widehat A\) satisfies the following conditions: \begin{enumerate}[leftmargin=*] \item[A.] The generic formal fiber of \(A\), i.e., \(\operatorname{Spec}\, (T \otimes_{A} \operatorname{Frac} A)\), is trivial. \item[B.] There exists a prime element \(a \in A\) such that \(A/aA\) is a one-dimensional Noetherian local domain that is not analytically irreducible (equivalently, its completion with respect to the maximal ideal is not a domain). \end{enumerate}